Visit Dubai: What not to do in Dubai – Don´ts in Dubai

 While Dubai is not as conservative as many other Arabic cities, there are still a few things you should NOT do in Dubai.
 At least, if you don’t want to get into trouble or show disrespect.

-Whenever I visit a new place, I try to inform myself about important do´s and don´ts of the destination – for one, because it is about showing respect.
+After having visited Dubai many times, I am quite familiar with the rules but whenever I visit a new place, I try to inform myself about important do´s and don´ts of the destination – for one, because it is about showing respect.
 However, in Dubai, it is also because I don’t want to end up in prison.

 Let´s be honest: Prison in Dubai is probably not fun and the “prison thing” could happen quite easily in the United Arab Emirates (a few examples follow in the text).